-Any student caught cheating will receive a zero for the assignment or exam.
+Any Student Caught Cheating Will Be Given A Zero On That Assignment Or Test.
 This includes copying from the internet and copying the work of another student.
-Any subsequent cheating will result in an "F" for this course, and the matter will be referred to the Vice-president of Students Affairs.
-Do not leave the classroom during a test.
+Any subsequent cheating will result in an "F" for this course, and the matter will be referred to the Vice-president of Students.
+If you leave class during a test you cannot come back in to finish the test.